File Preview in the Model’s Context Window

 Chunk Size

-Documents are split into sections of 2,000 characters.
+Documents are split into sections of up to 2,000 characters.

 Retrieval Parameter (k-value)

-Up to 50 chunks are retrieved per query.
+Knowledge base search returns up to 50 chunks per query.

 FAQ